Geet-Thakur01/MVVM_android/README.md

 1. How can we build a MVVM structure.
 2. Using Android Architecture Component Like : Live Data and ViewModel.
 3. Manage View changes and Business logic separately.
+4. Using Room Persistence Library with basic CRUD operations.